airr-community/airr-standards/docs/ontovoc/introduction_ontovoc.rst

 The "Ontologies and Vocabularies Team" was initial formed as a joint interest group of the Common Repository (ComRepo) and the Minimal Standards (MiniStd) working groups (WG) of the AIRR Community.
-When the two WG merged into the current Standards WG in Decemmber 2020, OntoVoc became a Sub-WG of it.
+When the two WG merged into the current Standards WG in December 2020, OntoVoc became a Sub-WG of it.
 The long-term aim of the Sub-WG is to define standard vocabularies and ontologies to be used by AIRR-compliant repositories.